Founder & Lead Editor

 You know what?
 Reading specs is one thing, but listening to people who actually wear the shoes tells the real story.

-- Comfort is King: The vast majority of wearers praise the shoe for being supportive and springy, specifically noting reduced joint fatigue after long shifts or walks.
+- Cushioning is King: The vast majority of wearers praise the shoe for being supportive and springy, specifically noting reduced joint fatigue after long shifts or walks.

-- Sizing Roulette: There is a recurring theme of confusion regarding fit; some find it perfect, while many others strongly recommend going up half a size due to a snug profile.
+- Sizing Roulette: Fit feedback is split.
+Some find it perfect, while many others strongly recommend going up half a size due to a snug profile.

 - Built to Last: Users frequently mention the durability, often citing the outsole's ability to withstand hundreds of miles without significant wear.